 Information for Inmates & Inmate Visitors

 Inmates are not permitted to possess money while incarcerated.
 For each inmate with money at the time of booking, or who receives money while incarcerated, an inmate account will be established.
-Inmates may use their account to order items from our commissary menu twice a week.
+Inmates may use their account to order items from our commissary menu each week.
 Inmates are not permitted to obtain items by any other means.

 Inmates are not permitted to release any funds from their account.

-The Brown County Sheriff's Office operates an inmate commissary from which inmates may order items that include hygiene items, candy, chips, snacks, stamped envelopes, paper, pens, coffee and board games .
+The Brown County Sheriff's Office operates an inmate commissary from which inmates may order items that include hygiene items, candy, chips, snacks, stamped envelopes, paper, pencils, coffee and board games .
 All commissary items must be ordered here.
 No outside items of any kind are permitted to be brought in.

 Certain items will be accepted as a donation for the use of all inmates.
 This includes paperback books and board games not sold from the commissary.
 These must be approved by the Jail Administrator, new and sealed in the box and are subject to inspection.
 All donations become the property of the Brown County Sheriff's Office.